domschrei/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 Platforms Amazon Linux 2 (AL2), Ubuntu 20, and Mac OS Sierra have been tested successfully.
 Builds on other platforms may work, but have not been tested.

-To build and run solvers, you will need the following tools installed:
+To build and run solvers for the AWS infrastructure, you will need the following tools installed:

 - [python3](https://www.python.org/) (3.8 or newer).
 To install the latest version for your platform, go to the [downloads](https://www.python.org/downloads/) page.
 - [docker](https://www.docker.com/).
 There is a button to download Docker Desktop on the main page.